m-milek/calmar/README.md

 Calmar's structure is easy to comprehend and modify.
 If you wish to add a feature, just visit `src/cli/parser.rs` and add a pattern to the `match` statement, bind a function to it.

 # Contributing
-While we doubt it, maybe you'd be interested in contributing to Calmar.
-All contributions are welcome!
+All contributions (even incredibly minor ones) are greatly appreciated.

 # Authors
 Michał Miłek